onryo/vervet/README.md

 ### Configuration

-The default vervet configuration file is `~/.vervet/vervet.hcl`.
-The configuration file location can be overridden at runtime with `--config` flag.
+The default vervet configuration file location is `~/.vervet/vervet.hcl`.
+The configuration file can be overridden at runtime with the `--config` flag.
 Keys can be specified directly in the configuration file using the `keys` attribute.
-Alternatively, keys can be placed in a separate file located in the `~/.vervet` directory and linked via the `key_file` attribute.
+Alternatively, keys can be placed in a separate file and linked via the `key_file` attribute.
+Vervet will open key files relative to the `~/.vervet` directory.
+Keys located in a seprate key file should be base64 encoded and new line delimited.
+Any duplicate unseal keys will be automatically deduplicated.

 ```hcl
 cluster "us-west" {